Internal Medicine Consultation

 How to book this service?

-Ask your family veterinarian for a referral.
-Send your veterinarian a referral form link to get your initial consultation booked!
+We encourage family veterinarians to refer challenging or chronic cases to PetDerm for internal medicine specialty evaluation.
+Please ask your family veterinarian for a referral.
+Send your veterinarian a referral request to get your initial consultation booked!

 Frequently Asked Questions